Gesine93/landing-page/README.md

 # landing-page
-Template for a landing page.
+Template for a landing page, that utilizes flexbox.